john-cornell/GPTNet/README.md

 ## Usage

-Please visit [Boots](https://github.com/john-cornell/Boots) for a reference implementation project.
+Please visit [Boots](https://github.com/john-cornell/Boots) for a reference implementation project that I will endeavour to keep up to date

 Alternatively [GPTAssessorEngine](https://github.com/john-cornell/GPTAssessorEngine) is another fun implementation, using prototype code that was later used in the core of this project, to create a lying lexicographer as a test.
 Get it to define any nonesense word you wish.
 Fun for all the family. *That* project, however, is not getting maintained, and was a fairly quick POC so expect it to diverge from this project very quickly.